 - ‘Non-cooperation with evil is as much a duty as is cooperation with good.’ – Mahatma Gandhi

 - ‘Do countries with strong gun control laws have lower murder rates?
 Only if you cherry-pick the data.’
 If argumentative and persuasive essays cherry pick the data to strengthen their position, does research obscure the facts rather than inform?
 Discuss.

 - ‘We have our own culture, our own community.
 A lot of people don’t realize that.
 They just assume that deaf people are very unfortunate, very disabled, but no.’– Nyle DiMarco.
 Media and society often stigmatize groups through stereotypical and general presentations which have the detrimental impact on their identity.
 Should the media remain silent on disabilities?
 Discuss.

 - ‘You don’t have to burn books to destroy a culture just get people to stop reading them.’ – Ray Bradbury.
-Has the invention Instagram, Twitter, and YouTube lead to a cultural decline?
+Has the invention of Instagram, Twitter, and YouTube lead to a cultural decline?

 - ‘We seldom realize, for example, that our most private thoughts and emotions are not actually our own.
 For we think in terms of languages and images which we did not invent, but which were given to us by society.’ – Alan W Watts.
 Discuss.

 - ‘I always felt the ‘X-Men,’ in a subtle way, often touched upon the subject of racism and inequality, and I believe that subject has come up in other titles, too.’ – Stan Lee.
 Comic books are always striving to be at the forefront of equality often changing the ethnicity, and sexuality of their characters.
 Do these changes suggest that ethnicity, gender, and sexuality have no impact on personal identity only social perception?